Stay updated!

 Want to see them with your own eyes?
 Our tailor-made tour takes you to this and more!
 Book your Egypt tour package!

 Can you go inside Abu Simbel?
 Of course, you can!
-The participants of our Abu Simbel tour will also get to see both temples from the outside and visit them inside with your Abu Simbel ticket.
-You will admire ancient Egypt pharaoh statues, ancient Egypt wall carvings, and much more on your trip to Abu Simbel.
+The participants of our Abu Simbel tour will also get to see both temples from the outside and visit them inside with a ticket.

-For an additional fee, it is possible to enter the man-made mountain of Abu Simbel (the temple of Ramesses II the Great).
+For an additional fee, it is also possible to enter the man-made mountain of Abu Simbel (the temple of Ramesses II the Great).
 By taking part in this additional Abu Simbel temple tour you can go behind the scenes to explore one of the greatest challenges of archaeological engineering in history!
-Between 1964 and 1968 a multinational team of archaeologists and architects worked together to save one of the most stunning monuments in Egypt – the Abu Simbel temples.
-They dismantled both temples and then reassembled them in the new location where they were not at risk of being flooded by the waters of Lake Nasser.
-The Abu Simbel temples were originally carved in the mountainside, so the engineers had to create an artificial mountain supported by vast domes.
-The relocation of the Abu Simbel temples was one of the biggest architectural projects in the world.
 If you are interested in knowing how they reconstructed one of the greatest monuments in the world, visiting the inside of the man-made mountain of Abu Simbel temple will be a special treat for you.
-On a Abu Simbel tour with Inside Egypt, you will have the opportunity to visit Abu Simbel (the temple of Ramesses II the Great) from a completely different perspective – from the inside of the man-made mountain.
-This place has been closed to all the other tourists on Abu Simbel tours for almost 20 years now.

 There are several Nubian monuments worth visiting when you take a trip to Abu Simbel.
-Close to Abu Simbel you will find the temple of Kalapsha and Wadi es Sebua (the Valley of the Lions).
+Close by, you will find the temple of Kalapsha and Wadi es Sebua (the Valley of the Lions).
 Wadi es Sebua is located in the south of Egypt in Lower Nubia.
 It is the site of two New Kingdom Egyptian temples, including one speos temple constructed by the 19th Dynasty Pharaoh Ramesses II.
 A little further north is the Great Aswan Dam.
 These facilities can both be visited as part of our Abu Simbel private tour.

-As part of our standard Egypt tours including Abu Simbel, you can visit the temple of Isis in Aswan, which is located on the island of Agilkia.
-Like the temples in Abu Simbel, this temple was moved from the island of Philae to another similar island, as it was in danger of flooding due to the construction of the Great Aswan Dam.
+As part of our standard Egypt tours including Abu Simbel, you can also visit the temple of Isis in Aswan, which is located on the island of Agilkia.
+Like the temples in Abu Simbel, this complex was moved from the island of Philae to another similar island, as it was in danger of flooding due to the construction of the Great Aswan Dam.

 You can also take a motorboat to one of the Nubian villages near Aswan when joining one of our Egypt tours including Abu Simbel.
-By visiting an indigenous Nubian village you can see and learn about the rich heritage of the Nubian community.
-The Nubian people speak the Nubian language and Arabic and follow an age-old tradition of painting their houses vibrant reds, yellows and blues.
+By visiting an indigenous village, you can see and learn about the rich heritage of the Nubian community.
+The Nubian people speak both the Nubian language and Arabic and follow an age-old tradition of painting their houses vibrant reds, yellows and blues.
 The Nubian community dates all the way back to the Paleolithic era (the Old Stone Age).

-Visiting Abu Simbel is part of our Nile Cruise Itinerary.
+Yes, visiting Abu Simbel is part of our Nile Cruise Itinerary.
 Our guests will get the amazing opportunity to see and admire all of the wonderful ancient monuments up close during the cruise from Luxor to Abu Simbel.
 A luxury ship on the Nile is a 5-star floating hotel with high-standard amenities, delicious food, and personalized service.
 Our guests will be well-rested and well-fed throughout their Abu Simbel Nile cruise journey.
-Participants of our Egypt tours including Abu Simbel during the Nile cruise also have the opportunity to relax not only in comfortable cabins, but also on the upper deck of the ship.
-There are wonderful views from the ship during the cruise from Luxor to Abu Simbel.

 A cruise on the Nile by luxury ship is very comfortable and is the best means of transport when exploring southern Egypt.
 A cruise from Luxor to Abu Simbel will allow you to visit most of the historic buildings and tourist attractions that are located a short distance from the river.

-Our Nile cruises take place on the Luxor - Aswan or Aswan - Luxor route.
-Rather than just visiting one city, our travel packages to Egypt let you visit numerous locations along the river to experience the Nile's history and culture fully.
+Our Nile cruises take place on the Luxor - Aswan or Aswan - Luxor routes.
+Rather than just visiting one city, our Egyptian travel packages let you visit numerous locations along the river to experience the Nile's history and culture fully.
 We will stop at some of the most iconic landmarks along the way, in addition to a visit to Abu Simbel: Thebes, Tutankhamun's tomb, Temple of Edfu, and Kom Ombo.
 This luxury Nile cruise and the Abu Simbel tour are included in our all-inclusive Egypt tours.

-The Abu Simbel ticket is purchased at the entrance to the Abu Simbel archeological site.
+Additional tickets can be purchased at the entrance to the Abu Simbel archeological site.

 The Abu Simbel hours of work are from 6.00 a.m. to 5.00 pm.

-The Abu Simbel tour with our professional guide takes about 3 hours.
-During the journey to Abu Simbel, our guide makes the most of the journey providing the participants of our Abu Simbel temple tour with information about the region and the temples in Abu Simbel.
+A tour of the temples of Abu Simbel with our professional guide takes about 3 hours.
+During the journey to Abu Simbel, our guide makes the most of the journey providing the participants with information about the region and the temples in Abu Simbel.
 Around 10.30 - 11 am we will start our journey back to Aswan.
-After returning to the ship, a delicious lunch awaits the participants of the Abu Simbel tour.
+After returning to the ship, a delicious lunch awaits the participants.

 Our guides are distinguished by their knowledge, expertise, and enthusiasm for their work.
 Guides of this class make our trip to Abu Simbel an exclusive experience.